bdamon/MuscleDTI_Toolbox/Help/Help for define_muscle.md

 plot_options.mask_color=[1 0 0];             %make the mask a red, semi-transparent overlay

-% define the size fo the alternative mask:
+% define the size of the alternative mask:

 alt_mask_size = [192 192];